arthur-fyon/CORR_2022/README.md

-# Insert title of article
+# Dimensionality reduction of neuronal degeneracy reveals two interfering physiological mechanisms

 ## What do you find in this repository?